-3.2.5 CameraSensorModel
+2.1.5 CameraSensorModel

 The CameraSensorModel is an inverse sensor model tailored to work with the output of the CameraSensor.
 CameraSensorModel has two outputs, both required by OccupancyGridMap: AFFECTED GRID REGION and OCC PROB GRID.
-OCC PROB GRID is a matrix the same size as the final occupancy grid that contains the probabilities $P(m|s_t, p_t)$.
+OCC PROB GRID is a matrix the same size as the final occupancy grid that contains the probabilities $P(m|s_t, p_t)$ .
 AFFECTED GRID REGION is an array of length four defining a box bounding the area of the occupancy grid that is affected by the OCC PROB GRID.
 The rationale behind this is that OccupancyGridMap should not have to update the whole occupancy grid when only a small area of it is affected by the current SENSOR READING.

 The SENSOR READING from CameraSensor is already in the format of an occupancy grid, so transforming this into OCC PROB GRID in the format the OccupancyGridMap module requires, is pretty straight forward.
 First OCC PROB GRID is initialized with P(m), the prior probability, given as an argument to CameraSensorModel.
-Then the SENSOR READING is rotated and translated, according to the robots pose, so that it covers the corresponding area of the OCC PROB GRID.
+Then the SENSOR

+READING is rotated and translated, according to the robot's pose, so that it covers the corresponding area of the OCC PROB GRID.
 The SENSOR READING is then imprinted on the OCC PROB GRID.
 The values of SENSOR READING; 1.0, 0.5 and 0.0, should not be used directly as they do not correspond to the right probabilities.
-Instead 0.5 is substituted by the prior probability and 1.0 and 0.0 are substituted by two values free_prob and occ_prob given as arguments to CameraSensorModel.
-The values of free_prob and occ_prob should reflect probability that the information in SENSOR READING is correct.
-As the Camera and Tracker modules are quite exact good values seems to be; free_prob= 0.05 and occ_prob = 0.95.
+Instead 0.5 is substituted by the prior probability and 1.0 and 0.0 are substituted by two values free\prob and occ\prob given as arguments to CameraSensorModel.
+The values of free\prob and occ\prob should reflect probability that the information in SENSOR READING is correct.
+As the Camera and Tracker modules are quite exact good values seems to be; $free_prob = 0.05$ and $occ_prob = 0.95$ .
 The performance of occupancy grid algorithm depends heavily on these values and they have to be adjusted according to the reliability of SENSOR READING.
-This will be further discussed in section 4.
+This will be further discussed in section 3.2.

-3.2.6 OccupancyGridMap
+2.1.6 OccupancyGridMap

 The OccupancyGridMap take two inputs in the formats of OCC PROB GRID and AFFECTED GRID REGION.
-OccupancyGridMap also contains the state of the occupancy grid constructed so far; MAP GRID, and the prior probability; pri_prob, given as an argument.
-The MAP GRID is initialized by giving each cell the value of pri_prob.
+OccupancyGridMap also contains the state of the occupancy grid constructed so far; MAP GRID, and the prior probability; pri\prob, given as an argument.
+The MAP GRID is initialized by giving each cell the value of pri\prob.

-The purpose of OccupancyGridMap is to update MAP GRID using the update equation (10).
-This is done by applying (10) on all cells in MAP GRID that are inside the box defined by AFFECTED GRID REGION.
+The purpose of OccupancyGridMap is to update MAP GRID using the update equation of the occupancy grid map algorithm.
+This is done by applying this on all cells in MAP GRID that are inside the box defined by AFFECTED GRID REGION.
 Here follows the update equation taken directly from the code: